top of page

 • Sons of teen mothers have a greater chance than their peers of going to prison

-• By age 30, only 1.5% of women who were teen moms have a college degree
+• By age 30, less than 2% of women who were teen moms have a college degree

 "Rates of teen pregnancy in the U.S. remain far higher than in most developed countries, and among women younger than 30 who experience a pregnancy, more than half report their pregnancy was unintended."